-ed and -ing Adjectives Worksheets, ESL Games and Activities

 Tell me about yourself

-ESL ed and ing Adjectives Game - Vocabulary and Speaking: Matching, Forming Sentences from Prompts, Asking and Answering Questions, Freer Practice - Group Work - Upper-intermediate (B2) - 35 minutes
+ESL ed and ing Adjectives Game - Vocabulary and Speaking: Matching, Forming Sentences, Asking and Answering Questions, Freer Practice - Group Work - Upper-intermediate (B2) - 35 minutes

 In this free -ed -ing adjectives game, students make sentences and questions with adjectives that end with -ed and -ing.
 Students take it in turns to turn over an -ed adjective card and lay it face-up on the desk, e.g. interested.
 The player with the matching -ing adjective card (e.g. interesting) makes a sentence about him or herself using one of the two adjectives, e.g. 'I think sci-fi films are interesting'.
 The player then asks the group a question using the other adjective, e.g. 'Are you interested in sci-fi films?'
 The group members then answer the question in turn.
 If the player uses the two adjectives correctly, they score a point.
 The player then discards both cards.
 If the player makes a grammar mistake or is unable to make a sentence or question, another student can steal the point by making a suitable sentence and question with the two adjectives.
 The group then records their answers by writing a sentence, e.g. 'Bruce, Caroline and Chris think sci-fi films are interesting, but Shannon isn't interested in sci-fi films'.
 The student with the most points at the end of the game wins.